 I would always recommend researching the price options at a variety of websites including but not limited to Microsoft, Amazon and highly reputable third-party computer stores.

 When is the best time to buy your Surface Pro 7 (and accessories)?

 Golden rule #1: Never buy an expensive item (and the Surface Pro 7 isn’t cheap) unless you have sat on it for 30 days.
 Not figuratively, of course.
 Seriously though: only buy a new Surface Pro 7 if you still need it once the 30 days are over.

-Golden rule #2: Never pay full retail price!!!
+Golden rule #2: Never pay the full retail price!
 Best is to check out offers at your next big sales date, such as Amazon Prime Day, Black Friday or Cyber Monday, and make sure you negotiate, especially if you buy accessories at the same time (there is always room for negotiation).